alexcengler/docker-shiny/README.md

 This is a simple tutorial to demonstrate that building a docker image, and running a container based on that image, is possible with no changes between EC2 and a local machine.

 ## Deployment on AWS EC2
-Note: This employs the default AWS Linux AMI
+Note: This employs the default AWS Linux AMI.
+Make sure to open port 3838 with a security group so you will be able to access that port and see the Shiny application.

 * SSH into the EC2 Node
 ```bash